 Emily posted some great jars of jams and jelly that she had made and the “mellow yellow” jar in the picture caught my eye.
 Something about the fruits and citrus that are yellow that I am always on the hunt for good looking recipes.

-This particular recipe comes from one of the newer books to hit the canning world this year.
 Better Homes & Gardens, Can It!
-Many of the recipes came from a magazine that was published last summer but there are additional great recipes and so many vibrant and earthy pictures in the "cookbook" version.
+Many of the recipes came from a magazine that was published last summer but there are additional great recipes and so many vibrant and earthy pictures in the “cookbook” version.

 From Emily: “Just wanted to say I originally made the honey-lemon jelly because I had so many extra lemons and didn’t want to waste them.
 I have had requests for it… it’s really good.
 I have a friend who puts it in her tea.
 My sister uses it for a baked chicken recipe.
 I love it on toast. lol Who knew it would be so good.
 I sure didn’t.”